 What is the Employer-Employee Insurance scheme?

 An Employer-Employee Insurance scheme is an arrangement in which an employer purchases a life insurance scheme for its employees.
-It means that the premiums are paid by the employer, but the beneficiaries of the policy are their employees.
-It acts as an additional benefit provided by an employer to their existing employees.
+It means that the ownership of the policy is with the employer and the premiums are paid by the employer, employee is the beneficiary of the policy.

 This kind of arrangement helps an employer ensure the social security of their employees and also reduces the employee attrition rate.
 Besides, the premiums paid towards an Employee Insurance scheme can be claimed as business expenses, and hence, the employer can use them to reduce their income tax* outgo.